Your Better Health Center

 • Spend a lot of time in one position without repositioning yourself.
 This applies to lying, standing, or sitting for long periods of time, as this may cause muscle cramping or water retention.

-• Consume alcohol without first consulting with your doctor.
+• Consume alcohol.
 This may cause harm to your unborn child or affect the diet or medications your doctor has recommended during your pregnancy.

 • Spend excessive amounts of time in the sun.
 This may cause dehydration and heat-related illnesses.